JessicaQND/CITS5503-serverless-slack-world-clock/README.md

 This is the code for the CITS5503 - Cloud computing project for a serverless Slack app that tells the user if it is an appropriate time to call a certain location depending on the input address.
 The app is built with IBM Bluemix OpenWhisk, API Connect, Slack Events API and Google API.

+Slack app using Slack Events API to receive events, with IBM Bluemix OpenWhisk actions to process these events, and how to expose these actions with API Connect.

 The following sample will not describe in detail how to create or set up the application as a developer as that is explained in: https://github.com/IBM-Bluemix/openwhisk-slackapp.
-The added world clock functionality was built on top of the serverless chat bot produced by the tutorial.
-Actions such as setting up Cloudant DB, deploying OpenWhisk actions and the actual creation of the app are all explained in the adorementioned link.
+The added world clock functionality was built on top of the serverless chat bot produced by the following the tutorial.
+Actions such as setting up Cloudant DB, deploying OpenWhisk actions and the actual creation of the Slack application are all explained in the adorementioned link.

 ## Overview